Cardiac Resynchronization Therapy

 You will be moved to the recovery area.
 You will stay there until the relaxing medicine

 has worn off.
 A healthcare provider will give you pain medicines as needed.
 You will

-likely need to stay in the hospital overnight while your healthcare provider checks
+have a chest X-ray.
+You may need to stay in the hospital overnight while your healthcare

 After you leave the hospital, it will be important to follow all of your healthcare